 Artistic Inspirations is a collection of 200 of Jindrich (Henry) Degen’s paintings, that has been arranged by his daughter, Eva, with assistance from her husband Alexander.
 Jindrich actively participated in selecting, editing, titling, and categorizing each work of art in the book.

 Preview and Purchase Information

 Artistic Inspirations exists in two editions – budget (small) and deluxe (large).
-To preview each, click on the respective images.
+To preview each, click on the Preview link on the respective above pages .
 Both editions, as well as several of our other books, are available to purchase through Blurb, a do-it-yourself company, which enabled us to create them.

 Information about the Artist

 Born in Prague, Czechoslovakia, in 1923, Jindrich (Henry) Degen has enjoyed drawing since childhood.
 After completing secondary education, he decided to pursue his other great interest, music, following in the footsteps of his father.
 From 1943 until 1979, he performed as principal oboist in various symphony and opera orchestras in Prague, Gothenburg (Sweden), and Australia (Melbourne Symphony Orchestra).
 He also published music arrangements for students of oboe – 20 Easy Etudes; Duettes for Oboe; and Orchester-Studien für Oboe.

 After his retirement in 1979, Jindrich moved from Melbourne to Queensland where he began devoting himself to art.
 While living on the Sunshine Coast, he took a four-year art course at a TAFE institute (Technical And Further Education).
 Later in the Redlands, as a member of the Yurara Art Society, he has taken part in workshops conducted by prominent artists, Irene Amos, Jan Jefferies, Jack Oudyn, and Michael John Taylor.